baramex/flashes-messages-js/README.md

 - [jQuery](https://code.jquery.com/)

 ## Installation
-- Download the script and use in local OR use CDN
+- Download the script (and style) and use it in local OR use CDN

 ## Create Flash
 - function: createFlash(type, message, time?)